 Under the FLSA, for the most part the answer is "no." FLSA minimum-wage and overtime requirements attach to hours worked in a workweek, so employees who are not working are typically not entitled to the wages the FLSA requires.
-However, key some differences apply to salaried employees.

-First, employees treated as exempt under one of the FLSA's "white collar" exemptions are required to be paid on a salary basis.
-Generally speaking, if such an employee works during the employee's designated seven-day workweek, the salary basis rules require that they be paid the entire salary for that particular workweek.
+One possible difference relates to employees treated as exempt FLSA "white collar" employees whose exempt status requires that they be paid on a salary basis.
+Generally speaking, if such an employee performs at least some work in the employee's designated seven-day workweek, the salary basis rules require that they be paid the entire salary for that particular workweek.
 There can be exceptions, such as might be the case when the employer is open for business but the employee decides to stay home for the day and performs no work.
 A U.S. Department of Labor opinion letter addressing these matters can be accessed here.

-Second, non-exempt employees paid on a "fluctuating-workweek" basis under the FLSA normally must be paid their full fluctuating-workweek salaries for every workweek in which they perform any work.
+Also, non-exempt employees paid on a "fluctuating-workweek" basis under the FLSA normally must be paid their full fluctuating-workweek salaries for every workweek in which they perform any work.
 There are a few exceptions, but these are even more-limited than the ones for exempt "salary basis" employees.

-Of course, an employer might have a legal obligation to keep paying employees under the terms of an employment contract, a collective bargaining agreement, or some policy or practice that is enforceable as a contract.
-It is also essential to evaluate wage payment obligations under state wage law.
+Of course, an employer might have a legal obligation to keep paying employees because of, for instance, an employment contract, a collective bargaining agreement, or some policy or practice that is enforceable as a contract or under a state wage law.